Whether you rent or own, it’s important to protect the place you call home – and everything inside it.

 - Replacement value.

 Under an actual cash value policy, the insurer reimburses you based on the value of the items at the time of the loss.
 On the other hand, a replacement value policy will cover the cost to fully restore your belongings.
-Replacement value policies are more expensive than actual cash value policies.
-But you also get a lot more coverage, whether it is renters or homeowners.
+While replacement value policies are more expensive than actual cash value policies, you also get a lot more coverage – whether it is renters or homeowners.

 Another similarity is that there are exclusions to what both types of policy will cover.
 Neither renters or homeowners provide coverage for floods or earthquakes.
-(This requires a separate flood insurance or earthquake insurance policy.)
+(As mentioned previously, this requires a separate flood insurance or earthquake insurance policy.)

 Both types of policies will also probably have deductibles.
 This is the amount you must pay for any damages or claims before your insurance coverage kicks in.

 For example, say your policy has a $500 deductible.
 If you file a claim for $1,500, you will pay the first $500.
 Then the insurance company will cover the remaining $1,000.

 As you shop for a new home, the overall cost of ownership should be top-of-mind.
 This includes:

 - The principal and interest on your mortgage payment.